What is Vestibulitis?

 Large number of unreported cases

-The number of women diagnosed with vestibulitis has increased only in recent years, and it seems that the number of unreported cases is very large.
-The reason for the increase may be that more people seek care or that more actually receive the diagnosis.
-Exactly how many suffer from vestibulitis is unknown because the diagnostic criteria vary between Sweden's regions.
+The number of women diagnosed with vestibulitis has increased in recent years, and it seems that many cases go unreported.
+The increase may be due to more women seeking care or more women actually receiving the diagnosis.
+The exact number of those suffering from vestibulitis is unknown because diagnostic criteria vary between Sweden’s regions.

-Between 2001-2016, nearly 9,000 women aged 15-44 were treated for vestibulitis, according to a study conducted by the National Board of Health and Welfare in 2018.
-About 54,000 women were treated in total if vaginismus, dyspareunia, and other relevant diagnoses are also included.
+Between 2001 and 2016, nearly 9,000 women aged 15-44 were treated for vestibulitis, according to a study conducted by the National Board of Health and Welfare in 2018.
+About 54,000 women were treated in total when including vaginismus, dyspareunia, and other relevant diagnoses.

 If you think you have vestibulitis, you should seek medical care

 Pain in the genital area should always be examined by a doctor.
-To confirm that it is vestibulitis, a gynecological examination is needed and you should describe your symptoms, what triggers the pain, and how you experience it.
-The earlier you receive care, the greater the chance of recovery.
+To confirm that it is vestibulitis, a gynecological examination is needed, along with a discussion about symptoms, what triggers the pain, and how you experience it.
+The earlier you receive care, the better the chance of recovery.

 • Avoid washing the genital area with regular soap